 Earning trust requires consistency.
 You have to deliver reliable content over and over again.
 It can quickly become challenging to create new - and useful - content consistently.
 Try to track what's trending in your industry and to anticipate questions your audience may have about new tools and solutions.
 This will help keep your content fresh.

 When building trust, it's also important to focus on providing value before you ask for any information in return.
 Always remember to keep your content personal, and make it about your content about your audience, not about you.

 Now you have a solid understanding of B2B content marketing, and an overview of some key elements that comprise a good strategy.

 While there is a lot to consider, hopefully you can incorporate these takeaways into your existing marketing efforts.
 If your company already has a good handle on most of these elements, perhaps you just need to tighten up a few processes and refresh some of your strategy.
 If not, it may be time to craft a new strategy, and overhaul your content marketing approach.

-Remember that great B2B content marketing strategies always provide value; are engaging and interesting; focus on specific, personalized audiences; take advantage of a variety of platforms and content delivery methods; utilize paid and collaborative promotions; have measurable outcomes; and ultimately build trust between your business and your audience.
+Remember that a great B2B content marketing agency develops strategies that always provide value; are engaging and interesting; focus on specific, personalized audiences; take advantage of a variety of platforms and content delivery methods; utilize paid and collaborative promotions; have measurable outcomes; and ultimately build trust between your business and your audience.

 And of course, let us know if you have questions or comments about anything we've addressed!
 What are your thoughts on these tactics?
 If you’ve tried any of them, let us know how they worked out.